yitao-yu/StockMarketDataMining/README.md

 ShangHai-Shenzhen 300 Index is an Index that covers 300 stocks in China, whose total Market Cap is roughly 80% of the Shanghai-Shenzhen Market.

-To clarify, the list of stocks I'm using is 2020-6 HS300 stocks, which is available(the current list and weights of stocks).
-The weight as well.
-The HS300 stocks only changes twice a year and doesn't change too much.
+To clarify, the components and weight of component of HS-300 I'm using is 2020-6 HS300 stocks, which is the only version I can find(even in tushare Pro).
+The HS300 stocks' component only changes twice a year and doesn't change its component too much.

 During 2018-2019, the HS300 Index in general experienced a decline, followed by a rise, then after April 2020, the Index experienced some tumbling.
 The experts claims that at the end of 2019, the market was ready to embrace a new round of rise, however the COVID-19 outbreak in Januaray,2020 changed that.
-During the time period, the behavior of the Index is quite typical.
+Covering all three forms of trend, the time period is quite typical.
+(The fall, the rise, and the tumbling before another rise/fall)

 # Data Dependency
 I used several open data sources.